hning86/articles/DataExploration.md

 ![crosstab](imgs/viz/crosstab.png)

-In addition, you can also save a chart you like by clicking on the copy button next to the "Compare to" dropdown.
-And it will stay with the output port next time you open the visualziation screen, provided the data hasn't changed.
+In addition, you can also pin a chart you like by clicking on the copy button next to the "Compare to" dropdown.
+And it will stay there even if you select a different column.
+This way you can easily compare 2 or more charts next to eather other.

 ![crosstab](imgs/viz/copy.png)